This is a PayPal Standard Implementation.

 – go to “history->ipn history” (something like cgi-bin/webscr?cmd=_display-ipns-history) you should see a screen similar to the following one (click image to enlarge)

-– if your transaction status messages say anything other than “sent” IPN is not sending notifications or not setup correctly. in which case click on “turn on IPN” at the top of the screen.
+– if your transaction status messages say anything other than “sent” IPN is not sending notifications or not setup correctly.
+In which case click on “turn on IPN” at the top of the screen.
+If it is still not saying “sent” even after you have made sure IPN notifications are being set up correctly, it might well be the case that PayPal is not sending any IPN notifications due to problems their end.
+As this is nothing I have control over, you must *contact PayPal*.
+There is *absolutely nothing* I can do if this is the case.

 – if IPN notifications are turned on, go to https://www.paypal.com/uk/cgi-bin/webscr?cmd=_profile-ipn-notify-edit and either set the “notification url” to http://yourdomain.com/wp-content/plugins/wppizza-gateway-paypal/ipn/ipn.php or select “Do not receive IPN messages (Disabled)” and blank out the “Notification URL”. (sometimes if you cannot blank out the url . if this is the case just leave it as is)